krishnenduATU/Python1/README.md

 | Exercises_10 | To demonstrate use of Python standard libraries  |
 | Exercises_11 | To demonstrate how Python can be used to manage network utilities  |
 | Exercises_12 | To delve into the Python project structure  |

+## Git Branching Strategy

+An efficient branching strategy is useful in separating code that is currently in development from stable code for production environments.
+Below are the branches created for this project:

+- Main: Current State of the production environment, contains only stable codes.
+- Dev: Code development starts at this branch, features are added first to this branch.
+- Test:  For extensive testing and bug fixes.
+- Feature: Created from the development branch to add new code features.
+- Bug Fix: Created from the test branch to fix code bugs.

+The "main" branch stores only stable code and needs to be protected from accidental commits.
+This is done by setting branch protection rules for this branch.
+Here, before pulling/merging requests to the "main" branch, it requires at least one approver with write permissions in the repository or from a designated code owner to review the changes.

 ## Bug Fix Request